Singular Hodge theory for combinatorial geometries: Deletion induction for

-We start with an analysis analogous to what we had at the beginning of Section \ref{sec:first HR}.
+Now we can proceed with an analysis analogous to the one at the beginning of Section \ref{sec:first HR}.
 Let $F$ be a nonempty flat of $\Mi$ of even corank, and suppose we have an inclusion